metio/terraform-provider-k8s/docs/data-sources/cert_manager_io_cluster_issuer_v1_manifest.md

 Optional:

-- `gateway_http_route` (Attributes) The Gateway API is a sig-network community API that models service networkingin Kubernetes (https://gateway-api.sigs.k8s.io/).
-The Gateway solver willcreate HTTPRoutes with the specified labels in the same namespace as the challenge.This solver is experimental, and fields / behaviour may change in the future. (see [below for nested schema](#nestedatt--spec--acme--solvers--http01--gateway_http_route))
+- `gateway_http_route` (Attributes) The Gateway API is a sig-network community API that models service networking in Kubernetes (https://gateway-api.sigs.k8s.io/).
+The Gateway solver will create HTTPRoutes with the specified labels in the same namespace as the challenge.
+This solver is experimental, and fields / behaviour may change in the future. (see [below for nested schema](#nestedatt--spec--acme--solvers--http01--gateway_http_route))
-- `ingress` (Attributes) The ingress based HTTP01 challenge solver will solve challenges bycreating or modifying Ingress resources in order to route requests for'/.well-known/acme-challenge/XYZ' to 'challenge solver' pods that areprovisioned by cert-manager for each Challenge to be completed. (see [below for nested schema](#nestedatt--spec--acme--solvers--http01--ingress))
+- `ingress` (Attributes) The ingress based HTTP01 challenge solver will solve challenges by creating or modifying Ingress resources in order to route requests for '/.well-known/acme-challenge/XYZ' to 'challenge solver' pods that are provisioned by cert-manager for each Challenge to be completed. (see [below for nested schema](#nestedatt--spec--acme--solvers--http01--ingress))

 <a id="nestedatt--spec--acme--solvers--http01--gateway_http_route"></a>
 ### Nested Schema for `spec.acme.solvers.http01.gateway_http_route`

 Optional:

-- `labels` (Map of String) Custom labels that will be applied to HTTPRoutes created by cert-managerwhile solving HTTP-01 challenges.
+- `labels` (Map of String) Custom labels that will be applied to HTTPRoutes created by cert-manager while solving HTTP-01 challenges.
-- `parent_refs` (Attributes List) When solving an HTTP-01 challenge, cert-manager creates an HTTPRoute.cert-manager needs to know which parentRefs should be used when creatingthe HTTPRoute.
+- `parent_refs` (Attributes List) When solving an HTTP-01 challenge, cert-manager creates an HTTPRoute. cert-manager needs to know which parentRefs should be used when creating the HTTPRoute.
 Usually, the parentRef references a Gateway.
-See:https://gateway-api.sigs.k8s.io/api-types/httproute/#attaching-to-gateways (see [below for nested schema](#nestedatt--spec--acme--solvers--http01--gateway_http_route--parent_refs))
+See: https://gateway-api.sigs.k8s.io/api-types/httproute/#attaching-to-gateways (see [below for nested schema](#nestedatt--spec--acme--solvers--http01--gateway_http_route--parent_refs))
-- `pod_template` (Attributes) Optional pod template used to configure the ACME challenge solver podsused for HTTP01 challenges. (see [below for nested schema](#nestedatt--spec--acme--solvers--http01--gateway_http_route--pod_template))
+- `pod_template` (Attributes) Optional pod template used to configure the ACME challenge solver pods used for HTTP01 challenges. (see [below for nested schema](#nestedatt--spec--acme--solvers--http01--gateway_http_route--pod_template))
 - `service_type` (String) Optional service type for Kubernetes solver service.
-Supported valuesare NodePort or ClusterIP.
+Supported values are NodePort or ClusterIP.
 If unset, defaults to NodePort.

 <a id="nestedatt--spec--acme--solvers--http01--gateway_http_route--parent_refs"></a>
 ### Nested Schema for `spec.acme.solvers.http01.gateway_http_route.parent_refs`

 Required:

-- `name` (String) Name is the name of the referent.Support: Core
+- `name` (String) Name is the name of the referent.
+Support: Core

 Optional:

-- `group` (String) Group is the group of the referent.When unspecified, 'gateway.networking.k8s.io' is inferred.To set the core API group (such as for a 'Service' kind referent),Group must be explicitly set to '' (empty string).Support: Core
+- `group` (String) Group is the group of the referent.
+When unspecified, 'gateway.networking.k8s.io' is inferred.
+To set the core API group (such as for a 'Service' kind referent), Group must be explicitly set to '' (empty string).
+Support: Core
-- `kind` (String) Kind is kind of the referent.There are two kinds of parent resources with 'Core' support:* Gateway (Gateway conformance profile)* Service (Mesh conformance profile, ClusterIP Services only)Support for other resources is Implementation-Specific.
+- `kind` (String) Kind is kind of the referent.
+There are two kinds of parent resources with 'Core' support: * Gateway (Gateway conformance profile) * Service (Mesh conformance profile, ClusterIP Services only) Support for other resources is Implementation-Specific.
 - `namespace` (String) Namespace is the namespace of the referent.
-When unspecified, this refersto the local namespace of the Route.Note that there are specific rules for ParentRefs which cross namespaceboundaries.
-Cross-namespace references are only valid if they are explicitlyallowed by something in the namespace they are referring to.
-For example:Gateway has the AllowedRoutes field, and ReferenceGrant provides ageneric way to enable any other kind of cross-namespace reference.<gateway:experimental:description>ParentRefs from a Route to a Service in the same namespace are 'producer'routes, which apply default routing rules to inbound connections fromany namespace to the Service.ParentRefs from a Route to a Service in a different namespace are'consumer' routes, and these routing rules are only applied to outboundconnections originating from the same namespace as the Route, for whichthe intended destination of the connections are a Service targeted as aParentRef of the Route.</gateway:experimental:description>Support: Core
+When unspecified, this refers to the local namespace of the Route.
+Note that there are specific rules for ParentRefs which cross namespace boundaries.
+Cross-namespace references are only valid if they are explicitly allowed by something in the namespace they are referring to.
+For example: Gateway has the AllowedRoutes field, and ReferenceGrant provides a generic way to enable any other kind of cross-namespace reference. <gateway:experimental:description> ParentRefs from a Route to a Service in the same namespace are 'producer' routes, which apply default routing rules to inbound connections from any namespace to the Service.
+ParentRefs from a Route to a Service in a different namespace are 'consumer' routes, and these routing rules are only applied to outbound connections originating from the same namespace as the Route, for which the intended destination of the connections are a Service targeted as a ParentRef of the Route. </gateway:experimental:description> Support: Core
 - `port` (Number) Port is the network port this Route targets.
-It can be interpreteddifferently based on the type of parent resource.When the parent resource is a Gateway, this targets all listenerslistening on the specified port that also support this kind of Route(andselect this Route).
-It's not recommended to set 'Port' unless thenetworking behaviors specified in a Route must apply to a specific portas opposed to a listener(s) whose port(s) may be changed.
-When both Portand SectionName are specified, the name and port of the selected listenermust match both specified values.<gateway:experimental:description>When the parent resource is a Service, this targets a specific port in theService spec.
-When both Port (experimental) and SectionName are specified,the name and port of the selected port must match both specified values.</gateway:experimental:description>Implementations MAY choose to support other parent resources.Implementations supporting other types of parent resources MUST clearlydocument how/if Port is interpreted.For the purpose of status, an attachment is considered successful aslong as the parent resource accepts it partially.
-For example, Gatewaylisteners can restrict which Routes can attach to them by Route kind,namespace, or hostname.
-If 1 of 2 Gateway listeners accept attachmentfrom the referencing Route, the Route MUST be considered successfullyattached.
-If no Gateway listeners accept attachment from this Route,the Route MUST be considered detached from the Gateway.Support: Extended
+It can be interpreted differently based on the type of parent resource.
+When the parent resource is a Gateway, this targets all listeners listening on the specified port that also support this kind of Route(and select this Route).
+It's not recommended to set 'Port' unless the networking behaviors specified in a Route must apply to a specific port as opposed to a listener(s) whose port(s) may be changed.
+When both Port and SectionName are specified, the name and port of the selected listener must match both specified values. <gateway:experimental:description> When the parent resource is a Service, this targets a specific port in the Service spec.
+When both Port (experimental) and SectionName are specified, the name and port of the selected port must match both specified values. </gateway:experimental:description> Implementations MAY choose to support other parent resources.
+Implementations supporting other types of parent resources MUST clearly document how/if Port is interpreted.
+For the purpose of status, an attachment is considered successful as long as the parent resource accepts it partially.
+For example, Gateway listeners can restrict which Routes can attach to them by Route kind, namespace, or hostname.
+If 1 of 2 Gateway listeners accept attachment from the referencing Route, the Route MUST be considered successfully attached.
+If no Gateway listeners accept attachment from this Route, the Route MUST be considered detached from the Gateway.
+Support: Extended
 - `section_name` (String) SectionName is the name of a section within the target resource.
-In thefollowing resources, SectionName is interpreted as the following:* Gateway: Listener name.
-When both Port (experimental) and SectionNameare specified, the name and port of the selected listener must matchboth specified values.* Service: Port name.
-When both Port (experimental) and SectionNameare specified, the name and port of the selected listener must matchboth specified values.Implementations MAY choose to support attaching Routes to other resources.If that is the case, they MUST clearly document how SectionName isinterpreted.When unspecified (empty string), this will reference the entire resource.For the purpose of status, an attachment is considered successful if atleast one section in the parent resource accepts it.
-For example, Gatewaylisteners can restrict which Routes can attach to them by Route kind,namespace, or hostname.
-If 1 of 2 Gateway listeners accept attachment fromthe referencing Route, the Route MUST be considered successfullyattached.
-If no Gateway listeners accept attachment from this Route, theRoute MUST be considered detached from the Gateway.Support: Core
+In the following resources, SectionName is interpreted as the following: * Gateway: Listener name.
+When both Port (experimental) and SectionName are specified, the name and port of the selected listener must match both specified values. * Service: Port name.
+When both Port (experimental) and SectionName are specified, the name and port of the selected listener must match both specified values.
+Implementations MAY choose to support attaching Routes to other resources.
+If that is the case, they MUST clearly document how SectionName is interpreted.
+When unspecified (empty string), this will reference the entire resource.
+For the purpose of status, an attachment is considered successful if at least one section in the parent resource accepts it.
+For example, Gateway listeners can restrict which Routes can attach to them by Route kind, namespace, or hostname.
+If 1 of 2 Gateway listeners accept attachment from the referencing Route, the Route MUST be considered successfully attached.
+If no Gateway listeners accept attachment from this Route, the Route MUST be considered detached from the Gateway.
+Support: Core

 <a id="nestedatt--spec--acme--solvers--http01--gateway_http_route--pod_template"></a>